After you migrate mailboxes from your on-premises environment to Microsoft Office 365 in a hybrid deployment, the From

 - Make sure that Transport Layer Security (TLS) is implemented and enabled in both environments and that the fully qualified domain name (FQDN) is set correctly.
-Check the on-premises send connector and the EOP or FOPE inbound connector by using the Exchange Server Deployment Assistant at the following Microsoft website:
+Check the on-premises send connector and the EOP inbound connector by using the Exchange Server Deployment Assistant at the following Microsoft website:

 If the issue persists after you follow these steps, contact Office 365 Support.